Chuck E. Cheese: Films and series

 In 1983, Pizza Time Theatre created a Christmas TV special, titled "The Christmas That Almost Wasn't", produced by animation company Kadabrascope, a Pizza Time Theatre subsidiary.
 The special centers around Chuck E. Cheese and Jasper T. Jowls as they travel to the North Pole to save Christmas.

 In 1999, Chuck E. Cheese released a direct-to-video film, titled "Chuck E. Cheese in the Galaxy 5000", produced by FUNimation Entertainment.
 The movie follows Chuck E. Cheese and his friends as they travel to a distant planet to win money to fix Charlie Rockit's aunt and uncle's tractor engine.

 In September 2020, CEO David McKillips said that the company had recently launched an entertainment division, the goal being to produce movies and TV shows featuring the CEC cast of characters.

 In January 2024, CEC Entertainment announced a game show, being developed by Magical Elves.
 The series will feature adults competing with larger versions of classic Chuck E. Cheese arcade games, such as pinball, air hockey, and Skee-Ball.
 As of June 2025, no more details have been announced.

-In June 2025, CEC Entertainment announced an animated Christmas film called "A Chuck E. Cheese Christmas" The film is scheduled to release on both Amazon Prime Video, and the Chuck E. Cheese YouTube channel on November 27, 2025.
+In June 2025, CEC Entertainment announced an animated Christmas film called "A Chuck E. Cheese Christmas" The film was released on both Amazon Prime Video, and the Chuck E. Cheese YouTube channel on November 27, 2025.
 Produced by HappyNest Entertainment.
-The special will feature actor Nathan Kress as the voice of Chuck E. Cheese.
+The special features Nathan Kress as the voice of Chuck E. Cheese.